soulehshaikh99/create-react-electron-app/README.md

 // code.
 You can also put them in separate files and require them here.
 ```

-7) Move dependencies react, react-dom and react-scripts to devDependencies as they are not needed in production build.
+**7) Move dependencies react, react-dom and react-scripts to devDependencies as they are not needed in production build.
-Your devDependencies section should look like this:
+Your devDependencies section should look like this**

 ```json
 "devDependencies": {